 - Obtain contact information – obtain contact information of all parties who were involved in or witnessed the automobile accident.
 This information could prove useful to your automobile accident lawyer.

 - Obtain vehicle information – vehicle information should include make, model, year, license plate number, vehicle identification number (VIN), insurance company and policy number and driver’s license number for all vehicles involved

 - Take pictures – if you have access to a camera, the photographic evidence you could provide may be helpful to the accident reconstruction expert and may get your insurance claim processed more quickly

 Automobile accident injuries are often serious and commonly include whiplash, joint, bone, and muscle injuries, head and brain injury, and paralysis.
 Damages sought after auto accidents can include the cost of medical treatment, loss of property, loss of wages, pain and suffering, and mental anguish.
 Claims are often handled through the insurance companies and are settled quickly.
 We advise you to get more information on No Fault Auto Insurance.
 Cases involving personal injury or extensive property damage, however, often lead to lawsuits.

-If you or a loved one has suffered injuries as the result of an automobile accident, we advise you to seek an experienced attorney specializing in automobile accident liability cases.
+If you or a loved one has suffered serious injuries as the result of an automobile accident, we advise you to retain an attorney experienced in automobile accident lawsuits.

-Contact our Personal Injury Lawyers and Attorneys today to find an experienced auto accident lawyer near you.
+Use our directory to find an experienced auto accident lawyer near you.